According to conventional wisdom, coffee is solely a drink for adults.

 Kids rarely complain—after all, it’s an acquired taste, and a bitter cup of java isn’t exactly irresistible to a young child’s palate.

-But the idea that kids can't have coffee has nothing to do with taste; it's based on the well-known assertion that coffee stunts growth.
-It sounds plausible, for some reason, but is it really based
+But the idea that kids can’t have coffee has nothing to do with taste; it’s based on the well-known assertion that coffee stunts growth.
+It sounds plausible, for some reason, but is it really based in science?

 Possibly, but the effect is likely overstated.
 At one point, scientists believed that caffeine affects calcium absorption, preventing the body from using the mineral effectively.
 Heavy caffeine consumption was even thought to be a risk factor for osteoporosis.
-More recent studies have prompted a reversal
+More recent studies have prompted a reversal on this position, however.

 Caffeine doesn’t seem to meaningfully affect calcium absorption, according to a 1992 study published in the Journal of Bone and Mineral Research.

 “High caffeine consumption has been proposed as a risk factor for osteoporotic fracture, but the evidence associating high caffeine intake with low bone density is inconsistent,” wrote the study’s authors, noting that caffeine intake doesn’t seem to be an important osteoporosis risk factor.